Robert G.C. Reichert

 (1921 – 1996)

 After working for the firm of Bindon & Jones, Reichert opened his own architectural firm in Seattle in 1951 with the intent of practicing what he termed “philosophical architecture and romanticism in the arts”.
-He embarked on creating his distinctive style of architecture by designing bold, expressive, and controversial buildings.
-Among his more notable works are the Willard Egan House (1958) in the Eastlake neighborhood now owned by Historic Seattle; his own home (1952) on Queen Anne, which incorporated an early use of “super graphics”; the Miller House (1956) in Stanwood, the Martin Gray House (1960), the Robert Eckmann House (1961) in Seattle; the Mario & Myra Torre House (1964) in Seattle; the Mildred W. Close House (1965) in Lake Stevens; and the Alden Winters House (1969) in Seattle.
+He embarked on creating his distinctive style of architecture by designing bold, expressive, and sometimes controversial buildings.
+Among his more notable works are the Willard Egan House (1958) in the Eastlake neighborhood; his own home (1952) on Queen Anne, which incorporated an early use of “super graphics”; the Miller House (1956) in Stanwood, the Martin Gray House (1960), the Robert Eckmann House (1961) in Seattle; the Mario & Myra Torre House (1964) in Seattle; the Mildred W. Close House (1965) in Lake Stevens; and the Alden Winters House (1969) in Seattle.

 Reichert passed away in Seattle on January 18, 1996.